Python Package

 codespace()

-Configure GitHub Codespaces authentication.
+Configure GitHub Codespaces devcontainer.json.

 from repos import codespace